tkmharris/tkmharris.github.io/books.md

 16. **Dirk Gently's Holistic Detective Agency**, Douglas Adams.

 17. **The Descent of Man**, Grayson Perry.
-Short collection of Perry's thoughts on masculinity and how it needs to be updated.
-Not a deep analysis, but a good introduction for the curious.

 18. **Silas Marner**, George Eliot.

 19. **Oranges Are Not the Only Fruit**, Jeanette Winterson.

 20. **Against Everything**, Mark Greif.
-I got this book of essays I went to see Mark Greif interviewed by Laurie Penny at the *LRB* bookshop at the end of last year.
-I must have underlined at least one sentence per page, Greif is a hell of a writer.

 21. **Kill All Normies**, Angela Nagle.
-I failed to review this [here](http://tkmh.space/2017/09/05/kill-all-normies/).
+I wrote 5000 words on this and deleted them all.

 22. **The Blue Fox**, Sj&oacute;n. &dagger; (Icelandic)

 23. **Do No Harm**, Henry Marsh.

 24. **Heroes of the Frontier**, Dave Eggers.
-I love Dave Eggers.
-His books don't always work as a completed whole for me, but I never tire of how alive his line-by-line writing is.
+Dave Eggers' books don't always work as a completed whole for me, but I never tire of how alive his line-by-line writing is.

 25. **In Watermelon Sugar**, Richard Brautigan.